 - As outlined in the paragraph above, mitigation will be implemented based on the habitat analysis performed in the original FEIS.
 Based on this habitat analysis, a 2:1 mitigation ratio would be applied for floodplain forest impacts. - Floodplain lands would be acquired that are currently in agriculture or pasture, and forest would be re-established on those tracts.
 This would include restoring native floodplain forest and herbaceous vegetation.
 These areas would also provide wildlife habitat.
 Monitoring will be performed, as outlined in the next section, to verify floodplain forest response is as needed. - The Corps would develop site restoration plans, including tree planting areas, and clearing, treatment and management schedule for forest mitigation sites.
 A combination of direct seeding and seedling trees would be used as needed.
 Site(s) would be managed for effective growing.
-Site(s) would be protected and managed into perpetuity by an agreement for management as a wildlife management area by the MNDNR or North Dakota Game and Fish Department (NDGF).
+Site(s) may be protected and managed into perpetuity by an agreement for management as a wildlife management area by the MnDNR or NDGF.